opendocsg/slw-judgments-backfill/2016_SGHC_47/report.md

 _Insurance_ – _Accident insurance_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 57 of 2016 was allowed by the Court of Appeal on 2 February 2017.
-See [2017] SGCA 10.]
+See <span class="citation">[2017] SGCA 10</span>.]

 29 March 2016 Judgment reserved.